echoid/MissMecha/docs/_sources/usage.rst.txt

 Project Overview
 ================

-MissMecha is a Python package for simulating missing data mechanisms in a principled, unified, and reproducible way.
+MissMecha is a Python toolkit for simulating missing data mechanisms in a principled, unified, and reproducible way.

-Born out of frustration with the fragmented landscape of missing data simulation tools, MissMecha is the first Python package to systematically support structured missingness across **numerical**, **categorical**, and **time series** data types.
+Frustrated by the fragmented landscape of missing data tools, we built MissMecha as the first Python library to systematically support structured missingness across **numerical**, **categorical**, and **time series** data.

-It offers:
+MissMecha offers:

 - Support for **MCAR**, **MAR**, and **MNAR** mechanisms
-- A rich set of **subtypes** per mechanism, with interpretable logic
+- A wide range of **subtypes** per mechanism, each with interpretable logic
-- **Column-wise** and **global** missingness simulation
+- Flexible **global** and **column-wise** missingness simulation
-- **Evaluation modules** to benchmark imputation methods
+- Built-in **analysis modules** for evaluating and benchmarking imputation methods

 Motivation
 ----------

-In real-world data science tasks, missingness is rarely random or uniform.
-However, most existing libraries simulate only idealized patterns—if at all—often limited to numerical data.
+In real-world machine learning and data science tasks, missingness is rarely random or uniform.
+Yet most existing tools either oversimplify missing patterns or focus narrowly on numerical features.

-MissMecha addresses this gap by offering a consistent, extensible API for:
+**MissMecha** closes this gap by providing a **consistent, extensible** framework for:

-- Designing realistic missing data scenarios
+- Designing realistic and customizable missing data scenarios
-- Testing imputation under controlled conditions
+- Evaluating imputation strategies under controlled conditions
-- Bridging statistical theory with practical ML workflows
+- Bridging statistical theory with practical machine learning workflows

 Where to Start
 --------------

 - New to missing data?
 Learn the basics in :doc:`theory`
-- Want to simulate?
+- Ready to simulate?
 Start with :doc:`modules/generate`
-- Explore the rest of the API in :doc:`modules`
+- Explore the full API in :doc:`modules`